Difference between iter, iter_mut, and into_iter in Rust example

 Difference between iter, into_iter, and iter_mut?

-• iter() function These functions iterate elements using reference or pointer.
+• iter() function These functions iterate elements using references or pointers.

-Let’s see an example of how to iterate a vector v
+Let’s see an example of how to iterate through a vector v.

 fn main() {